What kind of groups are offered at The Center?

 We occasionally offer groups for children who have been exposed to domestic violence or to teens who have experienced dating violence or sexual assault.
 Unless a group is specifically designed for children or teens, the groups we offer are intended for adults 18 and up.
 Because of the sensitive nature of the group content, children cannot be brought into groups with their parents or stay alone in the waiting room while their parents attend group.
 We are occasionally able to offer childcare during groups on a limited basis, when arranged with volunteers in advance.
 Please make sure that you have childcare arranged prior to attending groups.

-Choices is an educational and supportive group for survivors of intimate partner violence.
-Typically the group meets weekly for six weeks.
+Choices is an educational and supportive group for survivors of intimate partner violence, held in two, 2-hour sessions (you must take Session 1 before taking Session 2).
 The classes are organized around understanding the dynamics of the Power and Control Wheel.
 The name of the group indicates our philosophy to intimate partner violence services — through education, resources, and empowerment, the goal is to explore options for participants to navigate their relationships in ways that maximize their safety.
 We ultimately want participants to have choice in their lives by providing them with all of the important information and resources available about what could be helpful or harmful to them.

 Please note: Choices is open to all genders.
 Choices does not admit late entries and participants must stay for the entire session.
 Choices is not a drop-in group and does not provide child care.
 The group is also offered in Bullitt and Shelby counties.